Nik Ahmad Kamil

 Nik Ahmad Kamil bin Nik Mahmud (7 July 1909 – 20 December 1977) was a Malaysian politician who played an active role during the country's road to independence.
 A prominent member of the United Malays National Organisation (UMNO) in the state of Kelantan, he served as the fourth Speaker of the Dewan Rakyat, the lower house of the Malaysian Parliament.

-Nik Ahmad Kamil was a lawyer and a member of the Bar.
+Nik Ahmad Kamil was a lawyer and member of the Bar.
 His daughter, Nik Mariah was also a lawyer and member of the Bar.

 Early life and career

 Nik Ahmad Kamil was born in Kota Bharu in 1909.
 His father, Nik Mahmud Nik Ismail was the Menteri Besar of Kelantan.
 He was educated at Madrasah Muhammadiah, Kota Bharu and Malay College Kuala Kangsar.
 After studying Arts at the University of Bristol, he obtained his Bachelor of Laws from Lincoln's Inn in 1930.
 He was called to the Bar that year.

 He joined the Kelantan civil service under the British colonial administration in 1930 and served as State Secretary from 1934 to 1938, succeeding his uncle.
 In 1938, he was appointed Deputy Menteri Besar under his father.
 He succeeded his father as Menteri Besar in 1942 and held the post throughout the Japanese occupation.